Life In Boarding

 - Assisting with the ordering of cleaning materials from the Housekeeper; ordering of the evening snack from the Catering company;

-- Noting and submitting report of all Maintenance needs- (via intranet);
+- Noting and submitting report of all Maintenance needs to the Head of Boarding- (via intranet);

 - Ensuring that meals for girls who had requested reserved meals, are taken from the kitchen;

 - Signing out of the girls to official adults- parents or nominated adults (Fridays);

 - Keeping a basic first aid kit for emergencies;

 - Keeping records for the girls and ensuring that those records are up to date(school rules, Boarding information, Boarding rules, invitation letters, Nominated parents to pick up; Medical aid information; Extras; Pocket money request form);

 - Ensuring that they have collected the file from Head of Boarding with all boarders’ medical aid information and cards.